sympiler/nasoq/README.md

 ```bash
 bash buildAll.sh
 ```
+Upon successful build you should be able to see `data/out.csv` and it should be similar to `data/out_correct.csv`.

 For installing on MAc you might need to use GCC so you need to also set the CMAKE compiler flag.